There are many hazards in the workplace that can affect your eyes.

-Safety goggles have the same lens ratings and requirements as to safety glasses.
+Safety goggles have the same lens ratings and requirements as safety glasses.

 Goggles have a soft-rubber seal that is placed directly against the face.

-This means that the eyes are fully protected thanks to the seal around the top, bottom, and sides of the eyes.
+This means that the eyes are fully protected thanks to the seal around the eyes’ top, bottom, and sides.

 In essence, the design is just like goggles used for swimming that keeps the water separate from the eyes.